AngelicaNartova/FlowerSite/README.md

-﻿# FlowerSite
+﻿# Flower web site

 This is an example of a website for a flower shop.
-Based on an UI mockup.
+Based on UI mockups.

 It includes: